paladini/MakeMaker/README.md

 	# MakeMaker documentation (some diagrams and other annoying things from software engineering).
 	documentation/

+	# Here you can find some makefile samples that MakeMaker can parse / work with.
+	examples/

 	# Folder where the compiled binaries are stored (only after compilation process).
 	binary/